adamkielar/adamkielar.github.io/_posts/2023-01-10-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-1-circleci-buildah.md

 ---
 layout: post
 title: "Run self-hosted CI/CD agents on Azure Kubernetes Service - Part 1 - CircleCI + Buildah"
+description: "In Part 1 of this series, discover how to run self-hosted CI/CD agents on Azure Kubernetes Service using CircleCI and Buildah.
+Learn how to set up and configure CircleCI and Buildah to build and deploy your applications on AKS with ease."
 tags: ["azure", "aks", "circleci", "kubernetes"]
 ---